2024 Health Insurance Education Webinar Series for Families Kicks Off in March

 * Please note: Foreign national nonresident aliens are not eligible for the gift card participation prize.

 How Your Feedback Makes a Difference

-Please be on the lookout for the new annual survey on Feb.
-15. You will receive this survey either by email or mail, based on your preferences.
+Please be on the lookout for our annual survey on Feb.
+15.

 If you have questions or need more information, please contact your Care Coordinator.

 We appreciate your partnership and look forward to hearing from you!

 Project to Improve Mental Health Support Benefits DSCC Teens

 The B.E.S.T. study looks at how care coordination services that include mental health support can help teens with intellectual and developmental disabilities.

 The teenage years can be a challenging time for all teens, including teens with intellectual and developmental disabilities (IDD).

 Is your teen or young adult feeling sad, stressed or overwhelmed?